Search Engine Optimization (SEO)

 - Do you mention the search term you’re looking for anywhere in your content?

-- Is it important enough that you should adjust your page title or introductory text to include the search term?
+- Is it important enough that you should adjust your page title, headings or introductory text to include the search term?

 - Is it a new page?
 Google needs time to index pages after you publish something new, so check back in a few days.